art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 })
 ```

-You may notice this looks a lot like a chain of promises.
-That is intentional.
+> You may notice this looks a lot like a chain of promises.
+That is intentional!

 ### Full Example